Björk: Style

 Over her solo career, Björk has developed an eclectic and avant-garde musical style that incorporates aspects of electronic, dance, alternative dance, trip hop, experimental, glitch, jazz, alternative rock, instrumental, and contemporary classical music.
 Her music has since been subject to critical analysis and scrutiny, as she consistently defies categorisation in a musical genre.
 Although she often calls herself a pop artist, she is considered a "restlessly experimental creative force".
-According to The New Yorkers Taylor Ho Bynum, "no contemporary artist so gracefully bridges the divide [between music experimentalist and pop celebrity] as Björk".
-Her album Debut, which incorporated electronic, house, jazz, and trip hop, has been credited as one of the first albums to introduce electronic music into mainstream pop.
+According to The New Yorkers Taylor Ho Bynum Her album Debut, which incorporated electronic, house, jazz, and trip hop, has been credited as one of the first albums to introduce electronic music into mainstream pop.
 Her work has been described as "frequently explor[ing] the relationship between nature and technology".
 Broadly summarising her wide-ranging integration of art and popular music, Joshua Ostroff suggested that "there is no better descriptor for what Björk does than artpop".
 The NME also called her output a "consistently progressive pop agenda."

 Björk's work is idiosyncratically collaborative, having worked with various producers, photographers, fashion designers and music video directors.
 She however believes that her male collaborators have received more credit than her, which Björk attributes to her being a female artist.